JonahGroendal/SrDesign2017/README.md

 contained in site directory
 site/css contains css code
-site/js contains javascript code site/php contains php code site/res contains resource such as text files the website uses site/vendor contains php mongo driver so the website can access database index.php is the primary website page
+site/js contains javascript code site/res contains resource such as text files the website uses site/vendor contains php mongo driver so the website can access database res/activities.txt contains a list of active activities in the database.
+The website uses this to dynamically build the site.
+Update these with more activities when more data is entered into the site. index.php is the primary website page

 #setup
-run the Setup.sh script to install necessary components for the project to run on a Ubuntu 16.04 system python code is written in python3.6.3 so to run it in linux use command python3
+run the Setup.sh script to install necessary components for the project to run on a Ubuntu 16.04 system python code is written in python3.6.3 so to run it in Ubuntu 16.04 LTS. use command python3